stronnag/mwptools/docs/manual/docs/Mission-Elevation-Plot-and-Terrain-Analysis.md

 * Limited to 1000 queries per 24 hour period.

 For these reasons, {{ mwp }} used locally hosted Mapzen DEMs.

+There is a more detailed analysis of the available DEMs [on the wiki](https://github.com/stronnag/mwptools/wiki/Comparison-of-Digital-Elevations-Models-%28DEMs%29).

 ## So who's right?